 James Madison University, located in the center of the beautiful Shenandoah Valley, currently offers 62 different undergraduate major programs, including a top-ranked business program (BusinessWeek magazine ranks JMU top 5 percent nationally among undergrad B-schools).
 The JMU Equestrian Team encourages and develops the equestrian abilities in students to promote participation in all types of activities dealing with horses and competitive riding.

 Washington and Lee University.
 Founded in 1749, Washington and Lee University is named for two of the most influential men in American history: George Washington, whose generous endowment of $20,000 in 1796 helped the fledgling school (then known as Liberty Hall Academy) survive, and Robert E. Lee, whose presidency and innovative leadership brought the University into the national limelight.
 Riding is among the youngest athletic programs at Washington and Lee, completing its first varsity season in 1999-2000.

 2 Lee Avenue, Lexington, VA 24450

 William & Mary is a small, public liberal arts university located in Williamsburg, offering undergraduate, graduate and professional programs.
 The William & Mary riding team includes both a competitive team competing in IHSA shows and a club team whose members participate in lessons and social activities.

 Cedar Valley Farm, 2016 Forge Road, Toano, VA 23186

-Lynchburg College Founded in 1903, Lynchburg College is an independent, coeducational, residential college with an enrollment of approximately 2,500 undergraduate and graduate students.
-Lynchburg College offers a rigorous academic program of undergraduate, graduate, and pre-professional programs provides thirty-five major and forty-three minor fields of concentration offered through six schools.
+The University of Lynchburg Founded in 1903, is an independent, coeducational, residential university with an enrollment of approximately 2,500 undergraduate and graduate students.
+The University of Lynchburg offers a rigorous academic program of undergraduate, graduate, and pre-professional programs that provides thirty-five major and forty-three minor fields of concentration offered through six schools.

 1501 Lakeside Drive, Lynchburg, VA 24501